 Let’s look into these three identifiers further:

 Every ecommerce business can be differentiated by the types of products that it sells.
-There are four main products that any ecommerce business can sell and they are:
+There are four types of products that any ecommerce business can sell and they are:

 Every single ecommerce business online can fit into one or more of these categories, and this basically just tells you what type of products they sell to their customers.